TAP-GGC/makeysrace/README.md

 ### Scratch

 1. [Sign up](https://scratch.mit.edu/join) to save your project files.
+2. Click **Create** to create a new project
-2. Import any of these files to play the level or make changes to it!
+2b.
+Download any of these files to play the level or make changes to it!
 	* [Level 1](Game_Files/TAP_Pool_Level_1.sb3)
 	* [Level 2](Game_Files/TAP_Pool_Level_2.sb3)
  	* [Level 3](Game_Files/TAP_Pool_Level_3.sb3)
+2c.
+Click **File** and then **Load from your computer** to import the files into your account

 ### MaKey MaKey